Shellfish

 Seasonality

-Highly variable by species and region; generally autumn through spring for most wild oysters and clams; summer peak for shrimp and warm-water species
+Varies by species and region; generally autumn through spring for cold-water varieties, summer for warm-water species

 Best Months